-The Asset Emissions Forecast captures the impact of planned projects on our future emissions.
-It also tracks the effect of energy efficiency projects which will continue to be delivered as a core tactic for our ambition to be a net-zero organisation.
+The City of Sydney models the impact of planned projects on our future emissions and changes in energy use as a core tactic for our ambition to be a net-zero organisation.

 The forecast predicts that electricity consumption associated with street lighting will decrease during the period covered by our Environment Strategy.
 The LED streetlight replacement program being delivered in partnership with Ausgrid will contribute the most to this reduction.
 The planned installation of additional pedestrian lights from 2022/23 onwards will marginally increase electricity use.
 This increase will not impact our overall operational emissions as the City's electricity supply is 100% renewable.